If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 You want them to be easy to use.

-Both of the microphones we are talking about are convenient for their design being made for them to be standing on a table meaning that you will not have to adjust yourself too much to be able to record with them.
+Both of the microphones we are talking about are convenient because their design is made for them to stand on a table, meaning that you will not have to adjust yourself too much to record with them.

-The separate mic stand included in both designs are perfectly tailored for them making them sturdy and unlikely to fall over.
+The separate mic stands included in both designs are perfectly tailored for them, making them sturdy and unlikely to fall over.

 Blue Snowball Design